case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.matchers.convenience.namedmatch.md

 ## matchers.convenience.NamedMatch class

 Saves the matcher below it with a unique name that can be used with lookups in tests after this one.
+Lookups can be made with [matchers.convenience.ReferenceMatch](./case-definition-dsl.matchers.convenience.referencematch.md)<!-- -->.

 **Signature:**